okuyamak/academic-kickstart/content/home/about.md

 +++

 # Biography
-- I'm a Junior Researcher at the Center for Community-based Healthcare Research and Education at Shimane University.
+- I'm a full-time researcher at the Center for Community-based Healthcare Research and Education at Shimane University.
 - I study neighborhood environments and rural population health.
 - I'm specialized in GIS to objectively evaluate neighborhood enviornment.